-New industry standards from the Occupational Safety and Health Administration (OSHA) and other safety regulatory bodies have been developed in recent years with one specific objective in mind: to help protect employees against potential health hazards in the workplace.
+New industry standards from the Occupational Safety and Health Administration (OSHA) are protecting employees against potential health hazards in the workplace.
 These regulations, which dictate allowable exposure limits of welding fumes and other particulates (including hexavalent chromium), have led many companies to invest in fume extraction equipment.
 An increased desire to maintain optimal welding operator safety and to attract new skilled welding operators to the field is also a consideration in investing in this equipment — companies want to create the most comfortable and healthy work environment possible.

 Some companies may opt for centralized fume extraction systems, which are designed to protect the entire shop area.
 These systems involve the installation of new ductwork

 Fume extraction guns are available in a variety of amperages, cable styles and handle designs.
 As with any welding equipment, they have their advantages and limitations, best applications, maintenance requirements and more.
 In combination with many other variables in the welding operation — welding wire selection, specific transfer methods and welding processes, welding operator behavior and base material selection — fume extraction guns can help companies maintain compliance with safety regulations and create a cleaner, more comfortable welding environment.

 Fume extraction guns operate by capturing the fume generated by the welding process right at the source, over and around the weld pool.
 Various manufacturers have proprietary means of constructing guns to conduct this action, but at a basic level they all operate similarly: by mass flow, or the movement of material.
 This movement occurs by way of a vacuum chamber that suctions the fumes through the handle of the gun, into the gun’s hose through to a port on the filtration system (sometimes informally referred to as a vacuum box).